דלג לתוכן הראשי

 • It is nutrient-dense.
 Moringa leaf provides vitamin A (beta-carotene), vitamin C, calcium, iron, potassium, magnesium, and B vitamins in a relatively small serving, making it a supplemental food source in food-poor areas.

-• It is relatively high in plant protein.
+• It is relatively high in plant-based protein.
 Protein makes up a significant portion of its dry weight, with a relatively broad amino acid profile for a plant.

 • It contains polyphenols and antioxidants.
 The main active compounds include substances like quercetin, chlorogenic acid, and isothiocyanates, which show antioxidant and anti-inflammatory activity in lab studies.